-Excluding combinations that are invalid in an Australian context, the draft schema defines 60 discrete vulnerability classes based on the above mentioned attributes.
+Excluding combinations that are invalid in an Australian context, the draft schema defines 60 discrete vulnerability classes for storey types based on the above mentioned attributes.
 Furthermore, the schema proposed 6 roof types based on material and pitch of the roof.